 Punitive damages (if the liable party inflicted the abuse intentionally)

 In the unfortunate event that abuse or neglect results in a fatality, you can file a wrongful death claim on behalf of the deceased resident.
 We understand how overwhelming the passing of a loved one can be, so we take the paperwork that comes with a wrongful death lawsuit off your hands.
-Instead, you can focus on healing while our well-versed attorneys take care of your claim.
+Instead, you can focus on grieving with your family while our well-versed attorneys take care of your claim.

 How We Prove Negligence in a Nursing Home Residents Abuse Lawsuit

 Nursing home abuse leads to personal injuries in the form of physical and emotional trauma.
 When our elder care lawyers take on a nursing home abuse claim, we collect evidence to establish a link between the victim’s injuries and the staff or facility’s harmful or negligent actions.

 To prove negligence and build a strong case, a nursing home abuse lawyer in Chicago will establish:

 Duty of care: The care facility or staff member had an obligation to provide reasonable care to the resident.

 Breach of duty of care: The company or staff member acted in a way that prevented them from providing the resident with reasonable care.

 Causation: The breach of duty caused the victim’s injuries.

 Damages: The victim suffered actual damages due to the abuse.